 The Precision Comparison graph measures how precise your pipeline’s recommendations are compared to a non-personalized baseline.
 To calculate precision for the top N recommended items, Cortex measures the percentage of those recommendations that each user ended up interacting with.
-For example, a precision of 40% for the top 5 items means that on average, each user engaged with 2 out of their top 5 recommendations (2/5 = 40%).
+For example, a precision of 40% for the top 5 items means that on average, each test set user engaged with 2 out of their top 5 recommendations (2/5 = 40%).

 Precision is calculated for the for your pipeline’s personalized recommendations as well as for a baseline of “Most Popular” items.
 This baseline is created by finding which items were most popular in the past, and recommending those items to every user.
 The comparison shows you how personalized recommendations perform relative to a non-personalized approach.

 This graph measures performance for the top 5, 10, and 25 recommended items from your pipeline.
 If there are 5 or fewer total items available for your pipeline to recommend, the Precision Comparison graph will show no difference between personalized vs. non-personalized performance (since the top 5 recommendations for each approach will contain the same items).
 However, your pipeline may still be outperforming the non-personalized approach in terms of ranking those items.
 If this is the case, then Pipeline Quality and ranking metrics like NDCG and MRR will provide a clearer sense of your pipeline’s performance.

 - Building a Recommendations Pipeline